 - The accent is on costs for acquisition of real estates including related fees and taxes, however, not on total costs necessary to maintain these real estates. - The weights reflect relative proportions of real market transactions; non-market prices are excluded. - Self-help construction (of self-build dwellings) is excluded. - Indices are calculated from prices of real estates, which were truly realised. - The index represents price level movements on the whole territory of the Czech Republic. - The index is chained every year, i.e. the internal weight structure is updated.
-Currently used data are from preliminary results of national accounts for the year 2018. - Indices undergo backward revisions there is usually one refinement concurrently with publication of the index for the following period.
+Currently used data (for reference year 2021) are from preliminary results of national accounts and data from Czech Office for Surveying, Mapping and Cadastre for the year 2020. - Indices undergo backward revisions there is usually one refinement concurrently with publication of the index for the following period.